aerugo/staten.ai/README.md

 All contributions are welcome!

-- `fleur`: The main repository containing the Fleur app.
+- `staten`: The main repository containing the Staten app.
 It's built with Tauri, React and Typescript.
 In the `src-tauri` folder, you'll find the Rust code.
 And in the `src` folder, you'll find the React code for the UI.

-- [`app-registry`](https://github.com/fleuristes/app-registry): is the repository that contains the list of all MCPs
+- [`app-registry`](https://github.com/statenistes/app-registry): is the repository that contains the list of all MCPs

 ## License